 Growing your own "baby plant garden" is easy and provides a wealth of concentrated nutrients – something we can all use when the weather turns chilly!
 Sprouts have been grown by civilizations around the world for more than 5,000 years.
-Considered "super foods" today for their dense nutrient content, sprouts are really easy to grow and quite economical; one pound of sprouting seed can generate about five pounds of sprouts!
+Easy to grow and quite economical, one pound of sprouting seed can generate about five pounds of sprouts!

-I love to watch these little seeds push out their twisty green cotyledons and sprout into tasty microgreens.
-There's deep satisfaction in knowing that my sprouts are freshly homegrown with love and free of pesticides or more plastic waste from the grocery store.
+We love to watch these little seeds push their twisty green cotyledons and sprout into tasty microgreens.
+There's deep satisfaction in knowing that our organic sprouts are freshly homegrown with love and free from pesticides.
 Sprouting at home can be done all year long, with just a few jars, sprouting screen or cheesecloth, and a nice spot on the counter with indirect sunlight.
-There are some wonderful tools out there like the Sprouting Kit and Sprouting Bag you might want to check out too.
+There are some wonderful tools out there like the Sprouting Kit and Sprout Bag you might want to check out too.

 The sprouting seeds . . .